-Calix, Inc. (Calix), incorporated in August 1999, is a provider in North America of broadband communications access systems and software for fiber- and copper-based network architectures that enable communications service providers (CSPs) to connect to their residential and business subscribers.
-The Company enables CSPs to provide a range of revenue-generating services, from basic voice and data to broadband services, over legacy and access networks.
-Calix focuses solely on CSP access networks, the portion of the network, which governs available bandwidth and determines the services that can be offered to subscribers.
-The Company develops and sells carrier-class hardware and software products, which it refers to as its Unified Access Infrastructure portfolio.
-The Company’s Unified Access Infrastructure portfolio consists of its two core platforms, which are the C-Series multiservice, multiprotocol access platform (C-Series platform), and the E-Series Ethernet service access platforms and nodes (E-Series platforms and nodes), along with Calix’s complementary P-Series optical network terminals (ONTs) and Calix Management System (CMS) network management software.
-On February 22, 2011, Calix completed its acquisition of Occam Networks, Inc. In November 2012, the Company completed acquisition of Ericsson's fiber access assets and the implementation of a Global Reseller Agreement between the two companies.
+Calix, Inc., incorporated on August 17, 1999, is a provider of broadband communications access systems and software for fiber- and copper-based network architectures that enable communications service providers (CSPs), to transform their networks and connect to their residential and business subscribers.
+The Company enables CSPs to provide a range of revenue-generating services, from basic voice and data to advanced broadband services, over legacy and next-generation access networks.
+The Company develops and sells carrier-class hardware and software products, which it refers to as the Unified Access portfolio that is designed to enhance and transform CSP access networks to meet the demands of subscribers.